thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 {::boilerplate bcp14-tagged}

-Agent
+**Agent**
 : autonomous entities that perceive the environment and can take actions on behalf of users.

-Origin
-: Host resources, which are of interest to agents.

-Bot
-: same as agent, but not hiding their identity (web crawling, ddos) and usually larger scale.
-Think Google web crawler, Facebook link shortner, Microsoft email scanner.

-Application Firewall
+**Bot**
+: A type of agent that operates automatically, often performing repetitive tasks.
+Bots may identify themselves or attempt to mimic human behavior.

+**Origin (Server)**
+: The primary server hosting the web content or service that an agent intends to access.

+**Application Firewall**
 : control incoming traffic to an origin based on a set of rules.
 This may include but is not limited to IP filtering, User-Agent match, or cryptographic signature verification.

-Forward proxy
-: Presents request on behalf of users.
-I include the act of understanding a users request from a prompt and making all necessary requests in a different format.
-Agents are forward proxy for eyeballs, Cloudflare MASQUE relay is a forward proxy for agents.
-Think Private Relay, Workers, OHTTP.

-Eyeball
-: ultimate beneficiary of the content.

-Browser
-: Software acting as a gateway to the web.
-These are agents with a lot more human gating for actions.
-Examples are Chrome desktop, Firefox mobile, Safari webview.

-Human
+**Reverse proxy**
+: An intermediary server that forwards client requests to the origin server, often performing functions like load balancing, authentication, or caching.

+**Browser**
+: A client application used to access web content.
+Browsers may also be orchestrated.

+Human**
-: a physical person, like you and me.
+: A physical person, like you and me.

-Rate limit
+**Rate limit**
-: limiting access to a resource.
-An origin can decide to rate limit all connections from an individual agent, from a specific operator, or to a specific resource.
+: A control mechanism that restricts access of an Agent to a resource provided by an Origin Server.
+An Origin can decide to rate limit all connections from an individual Client, from a specific Provider, or to a specific resource.
   This may be a fixed number of request, a budget, a time, location, legal.

-Unlinkability
-: Cryptographic guarantee making two requests undistinguishable from one another.

-Account
+**Unlinkability**
+: A property ensuring that multiple interactions or credentials from the same agent cannot be correlated by the verifier.

+**Account**
-: Persistent identifier of a client to an origin.
-This requires a registration phase.
+: Persistent identifier of an agent to an origin.
+This requires a registration.

-Registration
+**Registration**
-: creation of an identity.
-That identity may be private, with anonymous credentials for instance.
-It can involve one time payment, subscription, an account with user name/password, an age, a legal jurisdiction, others
+: The creation of an identity.
+It can involve one time payment, a subscription, an account with user name/password, an age, a legal jurisdiction, others.

+# Web bot authentication categories

+We divide web bot authentication in three categories.

+## Identifying providers {#use-case-company}

+Organizations operating bots may need to authenticate their agents to access certain web resources.
+Authentication mechanisms can help distinguish legitimate bots from malicious ones.

+Examples:

+- Web crawlers wanting to authenticate against origins such as search engines,
+- Security companies that want to perform scans to identify malicious URLs,
+- AI augmented queries that are looking to identify against a set of newspapers.

+## User Account Identification {#use-case-known-account}

+Bots acting on behalf of registered users may require authentication to access user-specific data or services.

+Examples:

+- Authenticating and authorizing a known user against a particular resources, such as a newspaper they have a subscription for,
+- Most authorisation use cases for {{MCP-AUTH}} and {{A2A-AUTH}}.

+## Attribute-Based Access {#use-case-selective-disclosure}

+In scenarios where full identification is unnecessary or undesirable, agents may present credentials that attest to specific attributes without revealing their identity.

+Examples:

+- Add a signal to limit visual CAPTCHA challenge such as {{PRIVATE-ACCESS-TOKEN}},
+- Gating access to a resource for longstanding users such as {{LOX}},
+- Search engine with a fixed number of request such as {{PRIVACY-PASS-KAGI}},
+- Selective disclosure of a credential attribute (location, age) such as
+  {{PRIVATE-PROOF-API}}.

 # Architecture

 The architecture involves multiple actors: a credential issuer that requires an certain criteria to be passed via an attester, the client which an be a bot or human-mediated agent which IP is not known, and the web origin placed behind a reverse proxy that may be fronting its infrastructure.
 The issuer provides cryptographic credentials to the client, which are then attached to requests and optionally verified by proxies before reaching the origin.
 This chain allows for authentication without necessarily revealing identifying details to each intermediate.

 ## Overview